DonaldChung-HK/Ansible-Kubernetes-ELK/README.md

 | ------------ | ------------ |
 | `logstashPipeline: logstash.conf:`|   Config file for logstash pipeline such as filters for incomming logs |

+## Installing ELK stack
+Set current directory to the repository and run `ansible-playbook playbook.yaml`

 ## Post-installations
 To connect to Kibana dashboard, check the external IP using `kubectl get services -A` and open `http://<externam-ip-of-kibana>:5601`